Scotland - Campbeltown

 | Cask Type | Bourbon (70%) & Sherry (30%) Casks |

-- Nose: Oak notes dominate, followed by sweet aromas of toasted marshmallows, dried fruit pudding, cherry, and marzipan, accompanied by a subtle hint of peat.
+- Nose: Oak notes dominate, followed by toasted marshmallows, dried fruit pudding, cherries, and marzipan, with a hint of subtle peat.

-- Palate: Initial notes of citrus fruit and orange peel lead to layers of vanilla, butterscotch, honeycomb, and digestive biscuits.
+- Palate: Initial notes of citrus and orange peel, transitioning into layers of vanilla, butterscotch, honeycomb, and digestive biscuits.

-- Finish: Silky and smooth, accompanied by the sweetness of lemon meringue.
-The finish delivers the unique oily texture and salty freshness characteristic of Campbeltown whiskies.
+- Finish: Silky and smooth with lemon meringue sweetness.
+The finish reveals the signature oily and salty coastal character of Campbeltown.

 Product Details

-First released in 2016, Kilkerran 12 Years Old caused a sensation and remains synonymous with 'high value for money' among whisky enthusiasts.
-Matured in a mix of 70% Bourbon casks and 30% Sherry casks, it subtly balances fresh fruitiness with deep spice notes.
-Having received a high score of 89 points from Whiskynotes in 2021, it is an essential entry point for exploring the Campbeltown style.
+First released in 2016, Kilkerran 12 Years Old caused an immediate sensation and remains a benchmark for 'high value' among whisky enthusiasts.
+Matured in a combination of 70% Bourbon and 30% Sherry casks, it masterfully balances fresh fruit with deep spice.
+Awarded 89 points by WhiskyNotes in 2021, it is an essential entry point for exploring the Campbeltown style.

-View more from the same brand: Explore the full Springbank Whisky collection
+Explore more from this brand: Discover the full Springbank Whisky Collection

-Recommended reading: Why is Springbank Whisky so hard to find?
-Deconstructing the Springbank legend, its unique charm, and the secret of the Campbeltown King.
+Recommended Reading: Why is Springbank so hard to find?
+Decoding the legend of the King of Campbeltown.

-Kilkerran is not the name of the distillery; its soul belongs to Glengyle Distillery in Campbeltown.
-The distillery's history dates back to 1872, founded by William Mitchell, but was forced to close in 1925 due to the Great Depression.
-After nearly 80 years of silence, it was repurchased and revived in 2004 by J&A Mitchell (the family that owns Springbank Distillery).
+Kilkerran is not the name of the distillery; it is produced at the Glengyle Distillery in Campbeltown.
+Founded in 1872 by William Mitchell, the distillery closed in 1925 due to the Great Depression.
+After being silent for nearly 80 years, it was purchased and revived in 2004 by J&A Mitchell, the owners of the legendary Springbank Distillery.

-The name Kilkerran was chosen because the Glengyle trademark had already been registered by another company.
-Kilkerran is derived from the Gaelic 'Ceann Loch Cille Chiarain,' meaning 'Head of the loch of Saint Kieran's cell,' the ancient name for Campbeltown's original settlement.
-Kilkerran adheres to 'small volume, high quality' production.
-Its distillation cycles alternate with Springbank, sharing the same technical team and dedication.
-This 12-year-old whisky exhibits the typical Campbeltown character: slight peaty smoke, rich oily texture, and that unforgettable sea-breeze salinity, making it a masterpiece that pays tribute to the region's illustrious history.
+The name Kilkerran was chosen because the Glengyle trademark was owned by another company.
+It is derived from the Gaelic 'Ceann Loch Cille Chiarain', meaning 'Head of the lake of the church of Saint Kieran', the original name of the settlement that became Campbeltown.
+Production is strictly 'small batch, high quality', sharing the same artisanal team as Springbank.
+This 12-year-old expression showcases the classic Campbeltown character: light peat smoke, rich oiliness, and a memorable maritime saltiness.

 「飲酒過量,有害健康」